 Even the vows recited at almost every wedding made the limits on a wife’s world clear.
 A bride promised to love, honor, cherish and obey her husband.
 A young wife explained what this meant in an interview: “If he [the husband] doesn’t want me to wear a certain color or a certain kind of dress then I truly don’t want to either.
 The thing is, whatever he has wanted is what I also want...I don’t believe in fifty-fifty marriages.”
 She had attended college herself, she told Friedan, but only long enough to find a husband.
 When it became clear she was going to marry, naturally, she dropped out, putting off graduation, probably forever.
 Now she explained, she “never disputed [with] her husband in anything.”

-ASKED IN 1963 WHAT THEY MIGHT HAVE THOUGHT about “careers” for daughters, almost all fathers and probably most mothers would have laughed at such a ridiculous idea.
+ASKED IN 1963 WHAT THEY MIGHT HAVE THOUGHT about “careers” for daughters, most fathers and probably most mothers would have laughed at such a ridiculous idea.
 School books, television shows, and magazines supported this view.
 Women were meant to serve as housewives and discover happiness as mothers.
 Advertising focused on this theme.
-Commercials showed women who enjoyed getting laundry white and understood the joys—the joys—of giving dirty kitchen floors a spotless shine.
+Commercials showed women who enjoyed getting laundry white and understood the joys of giving dirty kitchen floors a spotless shine.

 In working on her book, however, Friedan ran into countless women who admitted having trouble accepting such limitations.
 They did because that was what was expected.
-But these were wives and mothers who tried their best to find happiness in such roles, but for whom nothing worked.
+These were wives and mothers who tried to find happiness in such roles, but for whom nothing worked.
 Not even matching pillows and drapes brought contentment.
 Peanut butter sandwiches in lunch boxes wouldn’t do.
-Not dusting, not making beds, gave pleasure.
+Not even dusting and making beds gave them pleasure.
 Sadly, one woman explained: “I feel so empty, somehow, useless, as if I don’t exist.”
 “Do you know what America is?” a frustrated housewife asked Friedan.
 “It’s a big, soapy dishpan of boredom.”

 A third woman told how she turned to gardening, hobbies, and the PTA to fill the emptiness she felt: